decentology/dappstarter-core/README.md

 Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn` This will fetch all required dependencies.
 The process will take 1-3 minutes and while it is in progress you can move on to the next step.

-///(blockchain:ethereum
-Note: You may see some npm warnings about "web3-bzz" after dependencies are installed.
-These can be ignored as the associated code is never invoked.
-///)
 # Build, Deploy and Test
 ///(blockchain:matic